Keying-sky/sWeights/README.md

 # S1 Coursework
-### Keying Song
+### Keying Song (ks2146)

-In this coursework, a package named *fit_methods* was created for the the comparison between the extended multi-dimensional likelihood fit and the weighted fit exploiting *sWeights*.
+In this coursework, a package named `fit_methods` was created for the the comparison between the extended multi-dimensional likelihood fit and the weighted fit exploiting *sWeights*.

 ## Declaration
 No auto-generation tools were used in this coursework except for generation of BibTeX references.

 ## Project Structure
-The main structure of *fit_methods* is like:
+The main structure of `fit_methods` is like:
 ```
 .
 ├── fit_methods/